 The Diam process

 Diam launched their Diamant®️ cork in 2005, purified from TCA and 150 other volatile contaminants by patented methods.
-The sparkling wine version is called Mytik®️.
+Mytik®️ is the sparkling wine version.
 Diam gets their cork from 20,000 hectares of cork oak forests, including their own.
 The traditional way to make corks was to stamp them whole out of the bark sheets.
 But this is wasteful, and those corks contain inconsistent flaws.
-Instead, Diam grinds the raw cork into a flour of small, regularly sized particles.
+Instead, Diam grinds the raw cork into “flour”, small, regularly sized particles.

-An attractive smell pervades the Diam factory; it reminded me of maple syrup.
+Attractive smells of warm cork pervade the Diam factory.
+It reminded me of maple syrup.
 It’s a remarkably quiet place too; with every stage quality controlled by banks of computers.
 Looking out, views of Canigou, the snow-capped Pyrénéan peak, make a stunning backdrop!